 Example high-tech company

 Task: At a Formula 1 supplier, two interconnected components repeatedly tore apart in load tests.
 Question: What is the problem, why does the fault always occur in the same place and how can this be remedied in terms of production technology?

 Solution: The breakage of the adhesive was caused by vibration or tensile forces.
 To prevent this, the carbon fiber component should be baked longer.
 The adhesive should be thinned and injected with more pressure and additionally with a rotating motion to achieve a more even distribution.

 What does NEURONprocessing cost?

-Depending on your needs, NEURONprocessing works on single or multiple questions in a workshop or as an assignment.
-In addition, there is the possibility of a self-application and a training as a professional, certified idea developer.
+Depending on your needs, NEURONprocessing works on individual or multiple issues in a workshop or as an assignment.
+In addition, there is the possibility of self-application and training as a professional, certified idea developer.

 The current prices for personal use or use as an organization can be found on the NEURONprocessing website:

 NEURONprocessing emerged from the ISFR - Institute for Brain Research, Science & Futurology, founded in 1996.

 2006 - "NEURONprocessing Institute for applied brain & futurology".

 2016 - "NEURONprocessing Think Tank, Academy and Institute for Brain & Future Research".